Kata Tjuta

-Kata Tjuṯa (Pitjantjatjara: Kata Tjuṯa, lit. 'many heads'; /aus/), also known as The Olgas and officially gazetted as Kata TjutaMount Olga, is a group of large, domed rock formations or bornhardts located about 360 km southwest of Alice Springs, in the southern part of the Northern Territory, central Australia.
+Kata Tjuṯa (Pitjantjatjara: Kata Tjuṯa, lit. 'many heads'; /pjt/), also known as The Olgas and officially gazetted as Kata TjutaMount Olga, is a group of large, domed rock formations or bornhardts located about 360 km southwest of Alice Springs, in the southern part of the Northern Territory, central Australia.
 Uluṟu / Ayers Rock, located 25 km to the east, and Kata Tjuṯa / The Olgas form the two major landmarks within the Uluṟu-Kata Tjuṯa National Park.
 The park is considered sacred to the local Aboriginal community.

 The 36 domes that make up Kata Tjuṯa / Mount Olga cover an area of 21.68 km2 are composed of conglomerate, a sedimentary rock consisting of cobbles and boulders of varying rock types including granite and basalt, cemented by a matrix of coarse sandstone.
 The highest dome, Mount Olga, is 1066 m above sea level, or approximately 546 m above the surrounding plain (198 m higher than Uluṟu).
 Kata Tjuṯa is located at the eastern end of the Docker River Road.